 Bring on the tough stuff - there’s not just one right answer.

-- What would have happened to Romeo and Juliet if they hadn't died?
+What would have happened to Romeo and Juliet if they hadn't died?
 Is their relationship sustainable over time?
 Do they have anything to offer each other once the initial burst of passion calmed down?
 Would Romeo move on from Juliet as quickly as he moved on from Rosaline?

-- The motifs of light and darkness run through the play.
+Motifs of light and darkness run through the play.
 How do these references to day and night, sun, moon and stars, torches and lightning provide metaphors for what happens in the play?
 What kind of feelings do these images arouse in the reader?

-- "The Nurse and Mercutio, both of them audience favorites, are nevertheless bad news, in different but complementary ways," Shakespeare scholar Harold Bloom writes.
+"The Nurse and Mercutio, both of them audience favorites, are nevertheless bad news, in different but complementary ways," Shakespeare scholar Harold Bloom writes.
 Do you agree with this assessment?
 What is similar or different about Mercutio and the Nurse's attitudes towards love, sex, and marriage?

-- Mercutio "does not believe in the religion of love," scholar Harold Bloom writes.
+In general, the play's characters draw a connection between religion and love—however, Mercutio "does not believe in the religion of love," scholar Harold Bloom writes.
 To what extent is there a "religion of love" in Romeo and Juliet?
 Who creates this religion of love, and who opposes it?
 What might explain Mercutio's critical attitude towards love and his tendency to reduce love to sex?